mailjet/api-documentation/guides/_newsletter.md

 ```

-Last step: you have to add this contact to the contactslist previously created.
+Last step: you have to add this contact to a previously created contact list.

-<code>POST</code> on the <code>[/contact/$ID/managecontactslists](/email-api/v3/contact-managecontactslists/)</code> with $ID being the Mailjet contact id or the email address of the contact.
+<code>POST</code> on the <code>[/contact/$ID/managecontactslists](/reference/email/contacts/subscriptions/#v3_post_contact_contact_ID_managecontactslists)</code> with $ID being the Mailjet contact ID or the email address of the contact.
-You can specify one or more list to add this contact to.
-The <code>action</code> specified with the ListID can be <code>addforce</code> (force the subscription of the contact even if he unsubscribed to the list before) or <code>addnoforce</code> (do not resubscribe the contact to the list if unsubscribed before)
+You can specify one or more lists to add this contact to.
+The <code>Action</code> specified with the ListID can be <code>addforce</code> (force the subscription of the contact even if he unsubscribed to the list before) or <code>addnoforce</code> (do not resubscribe the contact to the list if unsubscribed before)

 <code>managecontactslist</code> offer more possibilities of list management for a contact.
 [More information](#managecontactslists)

 <div></div>

 ### Create contact and subscribe at once

 ```php